SaladTechnologies/salad-kitchen-docs/content/docs/guides/your-pc/118-how-to-find-your-gpu-or-cpu.md

    ![example of CPUs in the performance tab](../../../../content/images/guides/your-pc/how-to-find-your-gpu-or-cpu-specifications-8.png)

 If you are unable to find your CPU or GPU shown here, make sure you are updated to the latest version of the Salad application and try again.
-You can download the latest version of the Salad application direct from the website [here](https://salad.com/download).
+You can download the latest version of the Salad application direct from the [download website](https://salad.com/download).
 If this still doesn't work, please contact [Salad Support](/contact).